 You’ll hike about a mile through the dry riverbed before descending into the slot canyon of wire pass.
 Follow this down until it opens up into Buckskin Gulch proper.
 From there just hang a right and head down Buckskin Gulch as far as your heart desires.
 The canyon just gets deeper and more dramatic the farther you go!

-Keep in mind: you’ll have to come back out the way you came in and keep an eye on the weather.
+Tip: You’ll have to come back out the way you came in and keep an eye on the weather.
 If it starts to look like rain head for home immediately.
 Even a little bit of rain can result in a significant rise in the water level or even a flash flood and there are very few escape routes from Buckskin Gulch.

-Camping and Amenities:
+Camping and Amenities Nearby

 There are several campgrounds in the Kanab area.
-The State Line Campground is located a little over a mile up the dirt road from the trail head but it fills up fast.
+The State Line Campground is located a little over a mile up the dirt road from the trailhead but it fills up fast.
 White House Campground is about 30 minutes away but it tends to be less crowded.
 You can also pay a fee to camp at one of the RV parks in Kanab.

-Alvord Desert, Oregon
+4. Alvord Desert, Oregon

-When most people think of Oregon they imagine the lush Columbia River Valley filled with moss covered trees and endless waterfalls.
-While that part of Oregon is indeed spectacular and picturesque, you’ll find yourself competing with ~500,000 weekend warriors from the nearby city of Portland.
-For some solitude head up and over the Cascades and then keep driving east… for about 8 hours…
+When most people think of Oregon they imagine the lush Columbia River Valley filled with moss-covered trees and endless waterfalls.
+While that part of Oregon is indeed spectacular and picturesque, you’ll find yourself competing with ~500,000-weekend warriors from the nearby city of Portland.
+For some solitude head up and over the Cascades and then keep driving east, for about 8 hours.

 The Alvord Desert is out there.
 WAY out there.
 It can be reached via the Fields-Denio Road (East Steens Road) from either the north (from Burns) or the south (from Fields).
 From the north, drive ~41 miles south on the dirt Fields-Denio Road from Highway 78.
 From the south, drive 23 miles north (12 miles of which are paved).
 Find an easy-ish route to drive right out onto the playa.

 Be sure to fill up on gas in Fields!
-It’s a blast to try to set your own land speed record as you barrel aimlessly across the playa in your car so you’ll likely use more gas thatn you expect and you don’t want to get stuck way out here!
+It’s a blast to try to set your own land speed record as you barrel aimlessly across the playa in your car so you’ll likely use more gas than you expect and you don’t want to get stuck way out here!

-On your way out of the Alvord make sure you stop at Fields Station for their world famous hamburgers and milkshakes.
+On your way out of the Alvord make sure you stop at Fields Station for their world-famous hamburgers and milkshakes.
 The title of ‘world famous’ may be self-bestowed, but the burgers and shakes are delicious and most certainly worth the stop!